• Skip to primary navigation

 Step-by-Step Magic (With Real Talk)

-1. Warm Your Water: Heat about a cup of water until it’s very warm, but not boiling.
-Think perfect-tea-temperature.
-If you can stick your finger in it for a second without screaming, you’re good.
+1. Warm Your Water: Heat about a cup until very warm not boiling.
+Think perfect-tea-temperature, if you can stick your finger in for a second without screaming?
+Good.

-2. Combine the Dry Stuff: In your favorite mug (I use a sturdy one my son made me in art class), add the 1/4 tsp turmeric, 1/4 tsp pink salt, and the pinch of black pepper.
+2. Combine the Dry Stuff: In your favorite mug (I use one my son made in art class, it’s lopsided but sturdy) add 1/4 tsp turmeric, 1/4 tsp pink salt, pinch of black pepper.

-3. Make a Slurry: Pour just a splash of the hot water into the mug and stir vigorously with a spoon or a small whisk to form a smooth paste.
-This is my secret trick—it prevents clumps.
-No one wants to drink clumpy tonic.
-It’s a texture nightmare.
+3. Make a Slurry: Pour just a splash of hot water in, stir vigorously, spoon or small whisk, to form smooth paste.
+My secret trick prevents clumps.
+No one wants clumpy tonic it’s a texture nightmare.

-4. Top it Up: Once you have a smooth paste, slowly pour in the rest of the warm water, stirring as you go.
+4. Top it Up: Once you’ve got smooth paste slowly pour rest of warm water, stirring as you go.

-5. Squeeze and Serve: Finish with a generous squeeze of fresh lemon juice.
-Give it one last stir.
-Done.
+5. Squeeze and Serve: Finish with generous lemon squeeze one last stir.
+Done!

 Creative Ways to Transform This Recipe

-• The Iced Tonic: On those two days a year Portland actually gets hot, you can try this iced.
-Mix the paste as directed, then fill the glass with cold water and ice.
-It’s surprisingly refreshing.
+The Iced Tonic: Those two days a year Portland gets hot?
+Try this iced, mix the paste as directed then fill glass with cold water and ice.
+Surprisingly refreshing.

-• The “Make it a Latte” Experiment: For a creamier version, you can add a splash of warmed oat milk or almond milk and use a milk frother to blend everything together.
-It’s a totally different vibe, but delicious.
+The “Make it a Latte” Experiment: For creamier version add splash of warmed oat milk or almond milk, use milk frother to blend everything.
+Totally different vibe but delicious.

-• Balance is Key: After you’ve had your morning moment of Zen with this tonic, you’ve officially earned yourself one of my famous Nutella Stuffed Cookies later.
+Balance is Key: After your morning Zen moment with this tonic?
+You’ve officially earned one of my famous Nutella Stuffed Cookies later.
 It’s called balance, look it up.

 Close-up top-down view of the finished Pink Salt and Turmeric Morning Tonic in a sturdy mug with subtle wear, garnished with a lemon slice, looking natural and home-prepared.
 PIN IT